williamroot/anchorloans/README.md

 How to install?
 ===============
-Just clone this repository and install flask, I recomend [virtualenv]('http://docs.python-guide.org/en/latest/dev/virtualenvs/')
+Just clone this repository and install flask, I recomend [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and [pip](https://packaging.python.org/tutorials/installing-packages/) to do this job.

 How to run?
 ===========